danielefdf/blip/README.md

             ;        ;        ;      ;         ;        ;       ;       ;       ;       ;        ;       ;        ;       ;       ;        ;        ;
      a      ; 14     ; xyz    ; 9    ; 0       ; abcdef ; a     ; bc    ; def   ; ab    ; cde    ; f     ; abcdef ; abc   ; d     ; ef     ; .      ;

+In this example, the last record doesn't match any criteria, so all fields of the copy are shown.

 This repository is licensed under MIT (c) 2020 GitHub, Inc.